ccustodio99/iLCCD/docs/job-order-module.md

 - Every step—from submission to closure—is logged.
 - Attachments are stored securely, and permission checks prevent unauthorized edits.
+- Once a job order is approved at any stage, the requester can no longer edit it.
+Approvers may return the record to `pending_head` with a justification comment to restart the approval workflow.

 ## 📊 Integration and Reporting